La Keisha Riley Burton, MPM, CSM, Senior Project Manager on Influential Women

 01What do you attribute your success to?

-My success has been shaped first and foremost by my faith in God, which keeps me grounded and guides my decisions.
-I’ve also been incredibly supported by my family, who have provided a strong foundation throughout my journey.
-In addition, I’ve been fortunate to have a great network of friends, mentors, and coworkers, along with opportunities to work for outstanding organizations.
-All of these relationships and experiences have played a major role in my personal and professional growth.
+I've also been fortunate to have a strong network of friends, mentors, and colleagues, as well as opportunities to work with outstanding organizations.
+All of these relationships, experiences, and influences have played a major role in shaping both my personal and professional growth.

 02What’s the best career advice you’ve ever received?